Bookkeeping, Shares, Accounting- ABC of Startup Funding

 The cumulative preference share is carried forward and accrued when the company does not declare dividends for a particular year.
 Whenever the company earns profits in the future, these accumulated dividends are paid first.
 In the case of non-cumulative preference shares, dividends do not get accumulated, which means when there are no future profits, no dividends are paid.

 Here, the shareholders have the right to convert these shares into ordinary equity shares.
 For this, specific terms and conditions need to be met.
 Non-convertible preference shares do not have a right to be converted into equity shares.

 What is Share Dilution?

 For example, suppose if a company initially issues 100 shares, and shareholder A owns 10 shares, they hold 10% relative ownership in the company.
-However, if in the second round of investment the company issues a further 100 new shares, shareholder A will now hold 5% relative ownership of the company’s new total issued share capital of 200 shares.
-This is known as the percentage dilution.
+However, suppose in the second round of investment the company issues a further 100 new shares.
+In that case, shareholder A will now hold 5% relative ownership of the company’s new total issued share capital of 200 shares.
+This is known as percentage dilution.

-Share dilution can be an area of concern for potential investors as it can reduce their control over the company due to the declining ability to influence decisions that the issuance of new shares will inherently cause.
+Share dilution can be an area of concern for potential investors.
+It can reduce their control over the company due to the declining ability to influence decisions that the issuance of new shares will inherently cause.
 There are protective measures that can be taken to prevent this from occurring.
 However, these do not always support the long-term interests of the company.

 What is a Dividend?